CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/upload-practitioners.md

 ## Add a practitioner bundle

 The `$submit` operation lets you upload a bundle of practitioner resources in a single batch using the `/Practitioner` endpoint.
-If you don’t include the minimum requirements described above, you’ll receive an error.
+If you don't include the minimum requirements described above, you'll receive an error.

 **Example request**